tedxchirec/tedx-website/PROJECT_STRUCTURE.md

 # Project Structure Documentation

-This document outlines the organization and structure of the TEDxChirec website codebase.
+This document outlines the organization and structure of the TEDxYouth@CHIREC website codebase.

 ## 🏗️ Overall Architecture